 Provided by Lucy of On the Luce

-Bristol is indeed one of the most vibrant cities in the UK.
+Bristol is indeed one of the most vibrant cities in England.

 Along with offering a lively atmosphere, Bristol is full of natural beauty making it my favourite city in the country.